pypeit/PypeIt/doc/tutorials/lris_howto.rst

 This shows on the top the calibrated science image, in the middle the sky residual image (sky-subtracted calibrated image divided by the uncertainties), and on the right the residual image.
 The green/magenta lines are the slit edges.
-The orange lines (shown only in the first channel) are the object traces and the orange text is the PypeIt assigned name (starting with ``SPAT``) plus the object name from the slitmask design information (starting with ``OBJNAME``).
+The orange lines (shown only in the first channel) are the object traces and the orange text is the PypeIt assigned name (starting with ``SPAT``).
+**Only for multi-slit observations, and if the slitmask design information is provided,** The orange text also includes the object name from the slitmask design information (starting with ``OBJNAME``).
-Yellow lines, if present, indicate sources that, although not detected, have been extracted at the expected location using the slitmask design information.
+Yellow lines, if present, indicate sources that, although not detected, have been extracted at the expected location using the slitmask design information (still **only for multi-slit observations**).
 See :ref:`spec-2d-output` for further details.

 The main assessments to perform are to make sure that the object is well traced,